-Consumer Reports announced today that car seats for infants often fail to withstand the impact of vehicle accidents when a car is struck by another from the side.
-Of the models tested in simulations of such impacts, ten failed, some “disastrously,” according to the magazine’s February issue.
+Consumer Reports announced today that car seats for infants often cannot withstand the impact of vehicle accidents when a vehicle strikes its side.
+Of the models tested in simulations of such impacts, ten failed, some of them “disastrously,” according to the magazine’s February issue.

-The car seats are rear-facing models that are required in Maryland for infants up to 1 year old or about 22 pounds.
-Car seat manufacturers are required to test the seats for head-on accidents, but not for broadside crashes, which kill about 30 infants a year in the United States.
+The car seats are rear-facing models that are required in Maryland for infants up to 1-year-old or about 22 pounds.
+The law requires car seat manufacturers to test the seats for head-on accidents, but not for broadside crashes, which kill about 30 infants a year in the United States.

-As I write this post, my wife is out purchasing new car seats for our almost three month-twins as I expect are a lot other people in Maryland and around the country today.
-The irony of all of this is that I love Consumer Reports, to the point where I rarely buy anything other than their top rated product.
-The car seats we have now are made by Britax, a product that Consumer Reports had previously rated, you guess it, number #1.
+As I write this post, my wife is out purchasing new car seats for our almost three month-twins as I expect are a lot of other people in Maryland and around the country today.
+The irony of all of this is that I love Consumer Reports, to where I rarely buy anything other than their top-rated product.
+The car seats we have now been made by Britax, a product that Consumer Reports had previously rated, you guessed it, number #1.
 Britax also failed the test.

 The other problem is just how often these seats get recalled.
 All too frequently, you hear about a child seat that has this problem or that problem.
 Look, every product needs to be safe.
-But when we are talking about our smallest and most vulnerable, the importance of being safe has to be amplified.
+But when we are talking about our smallest and most vulnerable, we have to amplify the importance of being safe.

-You should keep you head up for recalls.
+You should keep your head up for recalls.

 Maryland Law for Booster Seats

 At least that was what I thought the law was until I researched this post.
 Kids do not have to be in the back seat.
 I had no idea.
 I thought for sure that was the law.
 It should be.
-Certainly, every expert recommends that children under age 13 ride in the back seat of the car.
+Every expert recommends that children under age 13 ride in the back seat of the car.
 I don’t know why you stop at 13, really.
-Children are said to be 40% less likely to be badly hurt or killed when belted in the back seat.
+They say children to be 40% less likely to be severely injured or killed when belted in the back seat.